picklesdoc/docs/docs/ArgumentsDocumentationFormat.md

 - HTML
 - Dhtml
-- DITA
 - Word (OpenXML)
 - JSON
 - Excel

-For more information on the DITA output format, visit [Dita at sourceforge](http://dita-ot.sourceforge.net/).

 **Note**: The value passed to this argument is case-insensitive.  i.e. HTML = html= HtMl